-There has been some occupation of the area for centuries probably from middle Stone Age times and most certainly from early Bronze Age and it is known that the Romans passed through the area.
-Hackensall and Knott End have Norse roots whilst the name Preesall is Celtic in origin.
-A minor Viking/Norse warrior chieftain named Haakon came ashore in the river estuary and settled in the area thereby giving us the name of Hakensall.
+There has been some occupation of the area for centuries, probably from middle Stone Age times and most certainly from early Bronze Age, and it is known that the Romans passed through the area.
+Hackensall and Knott End have Norse roots while the name Preesall is Celtic in origin.
+A minor Viking/Norse warrior chieftain named Haakon came ashore in the river estuary and settled in the area, thereby giving us the name of Hakensall.
 Preesall is mentioned in the Domesday Book compiled in 1086.
 At the time of the first census in 1801 the population of the township was 530, the majority of whom were engaged in occupations relating to the sea, river and land such as cockle gathering, fishing, running the ferryboat and farming.

 By 1900 3,500 tons of rock salt were being extracted every week and by 1906 production peaked at 140,000 tons, making it the biggest salt producer in Britain.
-The salt was loaded into hoppers each containing a ton and a half and taken on tracks to a jetty on the river.
-It was then loaded onto steamers which carried 16,000 tons for export all over the world.
+The salt was loaded into hoppers, each containing a ton and a half, and taken on tracks to a jetty on the river.
+It was then loaded on to steamers that carried 16,000 tons for export all over the world.
 Extraction continued until 1920 when problems began to occur with water leaking into the workings and they were abandoned in 1930.
-Four years later a 5 acre expanse of ground vanished overnight into an underground reservoir of brine.
+Four years later a five-acre expanse of ground vanished overnight into an underground reservoir of brine.

 It is not clear how Knott End got its name.
 One theory is that the "knotts" were two large mounds of stones which lay out in the river until they were destroyed in the construction of the entrance to the Wyre Dock.
 Others believe that the name may have been derived from the "knot", a bird that frequents the sands of Morecambe Bay on which Knott End is situated.
 Another thought is that, when entering the estuary, the early Norse seafarers used knotted ropes as navigational tools - the knots marking distance with Knott End being at the end of the rope.